August full blue moon: The supermoon and its effects on all the zodiac signs

-August 2023 is exceptional for all astronomy and astrology lovers because this is the month of not one but two supermoons!
-After the Sturgeon moon of 1 August, it is now time for the second full moon, which is also the first and last blue moon of the year.
-Here is everything you need to know about the full blue moon, its astrological meaning and its impact on the zodiac wheel.
+August 2023 is exceptional for all astronomy and astrology lovers because this is the month of not one but two supermoons.
+After the Sturgeon moon on 1 August, it is now time for the second full moon, which is also the first and last blue moon of the year.
+Here is everything you need to know about the full blue moon on the last day of August 2023, its astrological meaning and its impact on the zodiac wheel.

 Every lunar cycle brings in a full moon.
 But what makes this one special is that it combines two rare moon phases — a supermoon, when the moon is closer than usual to the earth, and a blue moon, or the second full moon occurring in a month.
 While a blue moon is well-known for being uncommon, this coincidence can happen as rarely as once in a decade, according to NASA.